behzatozyoruk/DRAFT-1A-Behzat-Deniz-zy-r-k/draft1A-combined.md

 \sqrt{\frac{\beta}{\pi}}\int_{s}^{t}\exp(-\beta(x-x_{0})^{2})dx
 $$

 In this system, an $a$-transition from a state $(x_{0},y_{0})$ to $(x_{1},y_{0})$ occurs with zero probability.
 Therefore it is not possible to define transition probabilities between states; instead, we should consider transition probabilities from a state to a set of states.
 Indeed, singletons are no longer the "atomic building blocks" as in the discrete case, in which the probability of transitioning from a state to a set of states is nothing but the sum of the transition probabilities of each state in the target set.
-Thus, given an initial state and a label, we should consider assigning a transition probability to subsets of the state space.
+Thus, given an initial state and a label, we should consider assigning a transition probability to each subset of the state space.

 Unfortunately, this will fail if we try to make it work for all subsets of a continuous state space because not all subsets are going to be well-behaved enough to be assigned a probability.
-This is a more general problem; if our goal is to assign a proper notion of "size", say volume, area, length, or probability, to each subset of a given set, then we need to work with measure theory.
-First, let us define the well-behaved sets we mentioned earlier.
+This is a more general problem; if our goal is to assign a proper notion of "size", say volume, area, length, or probability, to subsets of a given set, then we need to work with measure theory.
+First, let us define these well-behaved sets.

 **Definition:** A $\sigma$-algebra on a set $X$ is a collection of subsets of $X$ that contains $X$, is closed under taking complements, and is closed under countable union.